logbasex/coding-notes/linux/command/README.md

   echo $$
   echo $PPID
   ```

 - [Get process Id of just started process](How to get pid of just started process)
   ```shell script
     myCommand & echo $!             # & send process to background
   ```
+- `w`: show who is logged on and what they are doing
+- `who`: show who is logged on
+- `tty`: show current users pseudo terminal
 ## Disk management
 - https://www.tecmint.com/duf-linux-disk-monitoring-utility/